elementor/elementor-developers-docs/src/widgets/regular-control.md

 ## Regular Control Structure

-Adding a new controls is done as follows:
+Use the following to add a new control:

 ```php
 $this->add_control(